+such as/ including

-- 21. In developed countries like the U.S., there are very few cases of diphtheria ---. - A) as there are still many countries around the world where diphtheria is a common illness - B) because high vaccination rates have almost eliminated the disease - C) so in poorer places, it may be harder to get health care and vaccines - D) and it used to be a major problem in the U.S. until the vaccine was developed - E) unless there are still thousands of new cases of diphtheria around the world each year
+21. | In developed countries (ike the U.S), there are very few cases of diphtheria ----.

+A) as there are still many countries around the world where diphtheria is a common illness eradicate wipe out

+B) because high vaccination rates have almost eliminated the disease

+- C) so in poorer places, it may be harder to get health care and vaccines - D) and it used to be a major problem in the U.S.

-- 22. As much as we try, we can hardly avoid memory decline, ----. - A) though people with sharp memories will also be affected negatively - B) and some scientists claim they can stop it altogether - C) so what we should do is to stop trying to remember everything - D) yet some people lose their memorizing ability pretty fast - E) but there are various ways to slow down the process
+until the vaccine was developed

+- unless there are still thousands of new cases

+of diphtheria around the world each year

+We used to swim every morning we would swim we swam

+V2 used to be / was ?
-23. In spite of their difficulty of accessing formal education in ancient Greece, ----.

-- A) some philosophers had great trouble in appealing to the majority of people - B) some women pursued many of the same intellectual and physical activities as men - C) there was a great discrepancy between men and women in terms of literacy levels - women living in those times had to rely on men to get education - E) it also changed from territory to territory: Asia Minor was lucky in this respect
+- 23. In spite of their difficulty of accessing formal education in ancient Greece, ----. - A) some philosophers had great trouble in appealing to the majority of people - B some women pursued many of the same intellectual and physical activities as men - C) there was a great discrepancy between men and women in terms of literacy levels - D) women living in those times had to rely on men to get education - E) it also changed from territory to territory: Asia Anatolia

+Minor was lucky in this respect

-24. ----, but statistics show women are the most burnt out group.
+24. ---, but statistics show women are the most burnt out group.

-- A) Simply because of their age 25 to about 40 most male middle managers are millennials - B) The transition to remote work made the day-to-day management of female employees much more difficult for female managers - C) In many cases, middle management positions go to younger employees - D) Nearly all workers are feeling some form of work stress in the workplace - E) Middle management can be a tough job for women, constantly toggling between supervisors above and supervisees below andish
+- Simply because of their age 25 to about 40 most male middle managers are millennials - B) The transition to remote work made the day-to-day management of female employees much more difficult for female managers - In many cases, middle management positions go to younger employees one way or another / a - Nearly all workers are feeling some form of work stress in the workplace - E) Middle management can be a tough job for women, constantly toggling between supervisors above and supervisees below ancora va da